Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Results

 H$_1$ predicts that registry policies will either encourage or discourage signing adoption quantity.
 If this is the case, we would expect to see corresponding changes in the measurements shown in \cref{fig:results_quantity_combined}.
 For \maven and \hf, we did not identify any changes in registry policies during the time period of this study.
 We did, however, identify two policy changes in \pypi and one change in \docker.
 These are shown in~\cref{tab:registry_changes} and appear as vertical lines in~\cref{fig:results_quantity_combined}.

 Three observations from this figure support hypothesis H$_1$.
-On \pypiPGPDeemp, \pypi de-emphasized the use of PGP by removing UI elements that encouraged signing.
-Shortly after this, the quantity of signatures on \pypi began to decrease.
-This continued until \pypiPGPRemoved, when \pypi removed the ability to upload PGP signatures entirely.
-After that point, the quantity of signatures on \pypi dropped to zero.
+On \pypiPGPDeemp, \pypi de-emphasized the use of PGP by removing UI elements that encouraged signing. \textit{Our t-tests show a statistically significant change (decrease) in signing rates on PyPI after this event. }We also measured an effect on \docker, although the effect size is small and referring to~\cref{fig:results_quantity_combined} there is no clear long-term trend.

 Second, \docker's quantity of signatures experienced an appreciable increase at the start of 2020.
-This increase follows a signature-related update to Docker Hub, published on 05 Sep 2019.\footnote{See \url{https://docs.docker.com/docker-hub/release-notes/\#2019-09-05}.} In this update, Docker Hub increased tag visibility and updated security scan summaries.
-This update may have encouraged maintainers to sign their tags.
+This increase follows a provenance visibility related update to Docker Hub, published on 05 Sep 2019.\footnote{See \url{https://docs.docker.com/docker-hub/release-notes/\#2019-09-05}.} In this update, Docker Hub increased tag visibility and updated security scan summaries.
+This update may have encouraged maintainers to sign their tags. \textit{Our t-tests show that the only registry with a statistically significant change in signing rate after the Docker Hub update was \docker.}

-Third, the notable difference in signing quantity between \maven and the other registries suggests that mandatory signing policies encourage signing adoption.
-Since \maven has a mandatory signing policy, we expected, and observe, a high quantity of signatures.
+Third, the notable difference in signing quantity between \maven and the other registries suggests that mandatory signing policies encourage adoption.
+Since \maven has a mandatory signing policy, we expected, and observe, a high quantity of signatures. \textit{Our ANOVA test, discussed earlier, found that the signing rate of \maven is significantly different (higher) than the others.}